chronophage/kon-reh/ttrpg/SRD/srd.md

 Track: Each character has a Fatigue track equal to Body.
 Mark Fatigue for exertion, strain, or backlash.

-In Play: Each Fatigue step worsens your Position by one level (Controlled → Risky → Desperate).
+In Play: Each Fatigue step worsens your Position by one level (Controlled → Controlled → Desperate).
 If you are already Desperate, instead apply a –1 die penalty per Fatigue to that roll.

 Overflow: When your Fatigue track fills, immediately increase Harm by 1 step and clear all Fatigue to 0.
 If this raises Harm to a level that incapacitates you, you fall out of the scene as normal for Harm.